-- Removal of \$1.65 million of planned replacements of bridges at Little Wanganui not approved as part of the 2021-2024 Waka Kotahi roading programme. - \$300,000 increase in the District Revitalisation budget proposed to be externally funded to replace existing assets
+- Removal of \$1.65 million of planned replacements of bridges at Little Wanganui not approved as part of the 2021-2024 Waka Kotahi roading programme. - \$300,000 increase in the District Revitalisation budget to be externally funded by TIF funding for the Pathways Project.

+- to replace existing assets